What is an Optic Pathway/Hypothalamic Glioma?

 Radiation is very effective for the treatment of optic pathway/hypothalamic gliomas, but unfortunately radiation has potential long term toxicities (cognitive impairment, secondary malignancies, and vascular injury), therefore it is typically reserved for older children or younger children who fail chemotherapy.
 Radiation therapy can control the tumor for the longest period of time, and in many cases it is curative.
 Patients with NF1 have an increased risk of injury to the blood vessel and an increased risk for radiation induced cancers, therefore radiation should be avoided, if possible, in patients with NF1.

 About treatment for Optic Pathway/Hypothalamic Glioma at Children’s Minnesota

 Our cancer and blood disorders program consistently achieves excellent results ranking it in the top ten programs in the United States.
 Children’s Minnesota treats the majority of children with cancer and blood disorders in Minnesota and provides patients access to a variety of clinical trials using ground-breaking new treatments.
 Through our renowned program, patients experience unparalleled family support, a nationally recognized pain management team, and compassionate, coordinated care.

 If you are a family member looking for a Children’s Minnesota neuro-oncologist, please call our clinic at 612-813-5940.

-If you are a health professional looking for consultation or referral information, please call Children’s Physician Access at 1-866-755-2121 (toll-free) and ask for the on-call hematologist/oncologist.
+If you are a health professional looking for consultation or referral information, please call Children’s Minnesota Physician Access at 1-866-755-2121 (toll-free) and ask for the on-call hematologist/oncologist.

 Additional information on optic pathway/hypothalamic glioma